 State-mandated Smarter Balanced test scores, which measure overall student proficiency in math and reading, are low.
 US News grades Beaverton High School 33.3 out of 100 on their College Readiness Index.

 “There’s an emotional intelligence that comes from attending a socio-economically and ethnically diverse school.
-Christine and I wanted our kids to feel like part of the community and have an opportunity for connection and support,” he says.
+Kristen and I wanted our kids to feel like part of the community and have an opportunity for connection and support,” he says.
 “That’s an important part of raising a happy and successful adult.”

 Johanson knows he’s an outlier, acknowledging that it’s uncommon for someone in his position to send their kids to the local public school, particularly a low-performing, high-poverty one like Beaverton High School.
 “I think that’s a shame,” he insists.
 But along with valuing his family’s place in Beaverton’s inner-city community, Johanson knows that his local public school has two powerful weapons poised to improve the school’s trajectory.

 The first is Dr. Anne Erwin, the business-savvy principal who can rally parents, alumni and local companies around a cause.